azurramas/ums_app/README.md

 ## Setup

-- To run the backend, run `go run main.go` inside the backend folder
-- To run the frontend, run `npm run serve` inside the frontend folder
+- To run the app on your local machine, run `docker compose up -d `
-- Setup and config params for the backend and the database are located in `/backend/services/config.go`
+- After initialising the containers, the frontend will be available at [http://localhost/ums_app](http://localhost/ums_app), and the API will be available at [http://localhost:3010](http://localhost:3010) (API is available as soon as the database container is up and running)
-- A database dump with dummy data is included in the project - the name of the file is `data.sql`
+- The database container comes pre-filled with dummy data